contis2908/type-write/README.md

 ----
 ### Updates
 This Element is currently using Polymer 1 but will be updated shortly to the latest version.
+Further enhancement that are planed can be found in the Issues

 ### Features
 The type-write-animation element will have the following properties available that allow its customization: